AG500/Metaheuristic-project/README.md

 For every problem there is 3 files : the code of the problem's class, the code of the algorithm, and the convergence curve.
 To simplify, the algorithm code contain both D=50 and D=500 problems.

+The running order is indicated in the name of the file.
+The problem class is always first and need only one run.
+For continuous problem it contains all the data needed, while for TSP you need to dowload the files.

 For the solutions, there is one file that contains all the solutions of the problems.

 __How to run :__